Summer course Training session

 * Accommodation and TGV fees in Paris are not included in the price.TGV and Paris accommodations can be arranged at an additional charge.

-■ Songs / Number of songs ■
+■ Pieces / Number of pieces ■

 Free song